vedantag17/My-C-programs/README.md

 # My-C-programs
-These some of my practice programs.
+These are some of my practice programs.